 Folder Guard comes with a pre-loaded set of filters (discussed below).
-To see the currently defined filters, use the command View - Filters (or press the Filters button in the left-hand view bar):
+To see the currently defined filters, use the command View - Filters (or press the Filters button in the left-hand View bar):

 You can create new filters or modify the existing ones using the commands on the Filter menu.
 (This menu appears on the menu bar only when the filter view is active).
+In complex situations, such as when several different programs need to be restricted or allowed access to specific file types, you may find the option to produce a file system event log useful for troubleshooting.

-Note that only the access attributes may be applied to the filters; the visibility cannot be applied to the filters.
+Note that only the access attributes may be applied to the filters; the visibility restrictions cannot be applied to the filters.

 Whenever a program attempts to access a file, Folder Guard takes a note of the following information:

-Folder Guard then walks through the list of filters, in the order they are listed in the Folder Guard window, and attempts to match the noted information with each filter that has a non-default access attribute for the user currently logged on to the computer.
+Folder Guard then scans the list of filters, in the order they are listed in the Folder Guard window, and attempts to match the noted information with each filter that has a non-default access attribute for the user currently logged on to the computer.
 The match occurs if all of the following conditions are met:

 If all three conditions above are met, Folder Guard uses the access attribute assigned to the filter to allow or deny access to the file.
 If even one condition listed above is not met, Folder Guard skips the filter and continues to search for the matching filter until the end of the list is reached.
-If no matching filter is found, Folder Guard checks whether you have restricted the file in some other way, using the Protected or Folders views or Folder Guard.
+If no matching filter is found, Folder Guard checks whether you have restricted the file in some other way, using the Restricted or Folders views or Folder Guard.

 Note: The Trusted Programs list has a higher priority than the list of the filters.
-That is, a trusted program can access all files unconditionally, even if you have set up a filter that restrict access to certain files for that program.
+That is, a trusted program can access all files unconditionally, even if you have set up a filter that restricts access to certain files for that program.

 All masks are case-insensitive.
 For example, *.exe, *.Exe, and *.EXE all have the same effect.
 When describing the masks of the filters, the following terms are used: